RainerKuemmerle/calfenster/README.md

 ## Configuration

 calfenster can be configured using a configuration file.
 The file is located in `~/.config/calfenster/calfenster.conf`.
 If not found, fallback to `/etc/xdg/` instead of `$HOME`.
 See [QSettings](https://doc.qt.io/qt-6/qsettings.html#locations-where-application-settings-are-stored) for further and platform specific details.
-If none found a default configuration will be stored.
+If none found a default configuration will be stored in INI file format.

 ### Example